Jerry-Terrasse/awesome-github-repos/data.md

 *   [Pythagora-io/gpt-pilot](https://github.com/Pythagora-io/gpt-pilot) - The first real AI developer

+*   [NVIDIA/TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM) - TensorRT LLM provides users with an easy-to-use Python API to define Large Language Models (LLMs) and supports state-of-the-art optimizations to perform inference efficiently on NVIDIA GPUs.
+TensorRT LLM also contains components to create Python and C++ runtimes that orchestrate the inference execution in a performant way.

 *   [microsoft/vscode-python-web-wasm](https://github.com/microsoft/vscode-python-web-wasm) - An extension allows to run Python code in a Web browser using WebAssembly technology

 *   [kuangliu/pytorch-cifar](https://github.com/kuangliu/pytorch-cifar) - 95.47% on CIFAR10 with PyTorch